 - Timmy may need our help

 Even if you know nothing about this child whatsoever, point number one is an indisputable fact.
 Acknowledging this enables your child, who is also still learning, to relate to Timmy.
-The second point gives your child some ownership and possibly some control over the situation.
+The second point gives your child some ownership and possibly some control over the situation, because there may be effective words or some kind of productive action he could take.
 It is up to you to figure out what type of help to advise -if at all.
 It could be as simple as encouraging your child to give Timmy some space or tell the teacher if he sees that Timmy could use some help.

 There will always be Timmy’s in your child’s world, but your child spends his or her days in a Montessori environment.
 This is the best place in which to experience these moments.
 We are specifically trained not to help children avoid conflict, but to ensure that all parties learn from the moment.
 By following these simple techniques at home, you’ll be sure to do your part to acheive the same goal.